makeruniverse/docs/docs/makerblog/blog.md

 ### Makers vs. Schedules (2)

 Try to commit a maker to a schedule.
-Either the maker or the shedule will fall apart.
+Either the maker or the schedule will fall apart.
 (HR)

 ### Makers vs. Schedules (3)

-Making stuff is a creative endavour.
-Neither can you really plan it, nor can you time it, well.
+Making new stuff is a creative endavour.
+Neither can you really plan for it, nor can you time it.
 Therefore, attempts to squeeze in creative work in your schedule will eventually fail.
 (HR)

 ### Project Teams vs. Startups